 A degree audit reflecting all completed courses will be available on request.
 A student may request one FREE official transcript at the end of each term of enrollment.
+Requests must be received prior to the start of the next term.
 Any student may obtain extra copies of a transcript by filing an official transcript request along with the per copy fee.
 No transcripts will be issued unless at least one graded Park University course appears on the transcript.
 No outstanding balance may show on the student's account.
 Students may obtain an unofficial copy of their transcripts through MyPark.
 A copy of the degree audit may also be obtained through MyPark.